As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Training in virtual reality or using robotics is one of the most efficient ways of improving workplace safety, followed by sensors, detectors, and workers’ well-being tracking wearables.
 However, the environments of heavy industries do pose additional requirements to the technologies.
 They must be durable and usable from the deepest of mines to the highest of constructions and oil rigs and fulfill all needed rules and regulations.

-While the last few decades have seen sweeping advances in workplace safety, there is still room for improvement.
-Millions of people suffer injuries from workplace accidents every year at a high cost to themselves and their employers.
+While the last few decades have seen significant advances in workplace safety, there is still room for improvement.
+Millions of people suffer injuries from workplace accidents every year.

-However, you can’t use unfamiliar technology.
+However, not all technologies are approved to protect safety.
 The National Safety Council (NSC) surveyed Environment, Health, and Safety (EHS) professionals and found that the most significant barriers to workplace safety technology implementation are:

 To help companies make their workplaces even safer, Getac wanted to bridge the information gap about suitable workplace safety technologies, focusing on the following areas:

-We concentrated on heavy industries such as construction, manufacturing, mining, and oil & gas for this study.
+For this study, we concentrated on heavy industries such as construction, manufacturing, mining, and oil & gas.
 As seen from the latest available workplace-related, non-fatal, and fatal injury data from Eurostat below, there is much room for improvement.

 We also included the transportation industry in this report, as we noted a relatively high rate of injuries.